Curio Governance Trading 47.5% Higher Over Last Week (CGT)

 Buying and Selling Curio Governance

-It is usually not currently possible to buy alternative cryptocurrencies such as Curio Governance directly using US dollars.
-Investors seeking to trade Curio Governance should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Curio Governance using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Curio Governance directly using U.S. dollars.
+Investors seeking to trade Curio Governance should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Curio Governance using one of the aforementioned exchanges.

 Receive News & Updates for Curio Governance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Curio Governance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.